 Music is a river that flows though my life.
 Deep in some places, shallow in others.
 It can carry me, it can cleanse, it can sustain.
 Though I do appreciate many forms and genres, rock is the heart pump that moves blood through my cardiovascular system.
 Songs connect me to memories, feelings, and the people who have populated my plane of existence through time.
 I think I was in first grade when I first picked up a pair of drumsticks and started banging on a rubber practice pad.
 I was always a part of school bands.
 I obtained my first kit in middle school.
 It was a mash up of Remo and Ludwig and Zildjan handed down from Jack Delametter, a family friend.
 The tri-toms (we called them triples) in high school were a blast to play.
 I snagged a pro kit, the Pearl Export II double base, not long after I moved to California in 1994.
 I have always dabbled.
 I built a sound proof studio in my otherwise useless garage in the dawn of the 2000s with the help of my buddy Phil.
 It was my expectation that I was finally going to take the next step with another buddy, Trey, who could play guitar and sing well enough to start a “real” band.
 Then he moved, and I got remarried, and kids came… Then, we needed the space in the studio for humans.
 The Pearl kit was stacked in the corner of my garage for more than ten years gathering dust.
 In 2018, the people moved on.
 It has been restored to active duty.
-The studio is once again my office, wine cellar, and podcast studio.
+The studio is once again my office, wine cellar, podcast studio, and host to my drumming.
 These days I mostly listen to music, occasionally write about it, and as often as I can afford, attend live shows.
 With the drums, I am back to dabbling.